vvvv/The-Gray-Book/reference/getting-started/cc/introduction-for-creative-coders.md

 ## Getting Started
 Watch the [Tutorials](https://www.youtube.com/playlist?list=PLBTgwgsWWcT_VMMrwsy3Ao7_ubazEGL4s) to learn the very basics.
 As you have more specific questions, find them answered in the  [HowTo's](https://www.youtube.com/playlist?list=PLBTgwgsWWcT-G9lk-IlKLkGZJ9NnXcuBV).

-Press F1 in vvvv to open the Helpbrowser.
+Press <span class="keyseq"><kbd>F1</kbd></span> in vvvv to open the Helpbrowser.
 There you'll find numerous example and help patches on various topics.
 Also: With any node selected press F1 to see its dedicated help patch.

 Any questions left?
 Get help and support by the developers and a welcoming global community in the [forum](http://discourse.vvvv.org) or [chat](https://app.element.io/#/room/#vvvv:matrix.org).